Arlodotexe/windows-interact/README.md

  - There will be a lot of refactoring coming soon, this project is getting massive and its time to split it up a little.
  - Need better documentation.
  - Most or all methods will be converted to Promises instead of callbacks
- - Planning on adding `Win.get.audioDevices.output.isPlaying`, but the direct code only works from external scripts, not from Windows-interact itself.
-Not sure why, but will be coming in the next release!
  - Planning on removing dependency on requestify, perhaps building my own wrapper for nodes' native request methods with zero dependencies

 Got ideas?
 Something you want windows-interact to include? _**Fantastic**_, contact me on twitter @[Arlodottxt](https://twitter.com/Arlodottxt) with your suggestions or open a new Issue on Github